indigotech/taq-github-bot/src/data/github/tracks/track-5/steps/step-1.md

 Login is done.
 Now, let's make the user list UI.

-# Task 1 - Create List Users
+# Step 1 - Create List Users

 This screen will list all registered users.
 Each cell should contain:
   - username